-(a) by the substitution in subsection (1) for the words preceding paragraph (a) of the following words: "A registered trade union may authorise a picket by its members [and supporters] for the purposes of peacefully demonstrating-"; (b) by the substitution for subsection (6) of the following subsection: "(6) The rules established by the Commission may provide for picketing by employees- (a) in a place contemplated in section 69(2)(a) which is owned or controlled by a parsen other than the employeer if that person has - controlled by a person other than the employer, if that person has had an opportunity to make representations to the Commission 40 before the rules are established; or - (b) on their employer's premises if the Commission is satisfied that the employer's permission has been unreasonably withheld."; - (c) by the substitution in subsection (8) for the words preceding paragraph (a) of the following words: "Any party to a dispute about any of the following issues, including a - "Any party to a dispute about any of the following issues, including a person contemplated in subsection (6)(a), may refer the dispute in writing to the Commission-"; and - (d) by the addition of the following subsections: - "(12) If a party has referred a dispute in terms of subsection (8) or (11), the Labour Court may grant relief, including urgent interim relief, which is just and equitable in the circumstances and which may include- - (a) an order directing any party, including a person contemplated in subsection (6)(a), to comply with a picketing agreement or rule; 55
+- (a) by the substitution in subsection (1) for the words preceding paragraph (a) of the following words: - "A registered trade union may authorise a picket by its members [and supporters] for the purposes of peacefully demonstrating-"; - (b) by the substitution for subsection (6) of the following subsection: "(6) The rules established by the Commission may provide for - picketing by employees-(a) in a place contemplated in section 69(2)(a) which is owned or controlled by a person other than the employer, if that person has had an opportunity to make representations to the Commission 30 before the rules are established; or - (b) on their employer's premises if the Commission is satisfied that the employer's permission has been unreasonably withheld."; - (c) by the substitution in subsection (8) for the words preceding paragraph (a) of 35 the following words: "Any party to a dispute about any of the following issues, including a - person contemplated in subsection (6)(a), may refer the dispute in writing to the Commission-"; and - (d) by the addition of the following subsections:

-(b) an order varving the terms of a picketing agreement or rule:
+"(12) If a party has referred a dispute in terms of subsection (8) or 40 (11), the Labour Court may grant relief, including urgent interim relief, which is just and equitable in the circumstances and which may include-

-- (c) in the case of a trade union, suspending the picket or strike; or - (d) in the case of an employer, suspending the engagement of replacement labour even in circumstances in which this is not otherwise precluded by section 76 or suspending the lock-out. - (13) The Labour Court may not grant an order in terms of subsection (12) unless- - (a) 48 hours' notice of an application seeking relief referred to in subsection (12)(a) or (b) has been given to the respondent; or - (b) 72 hours' notice of an application seeking relief referred to in subsection (12)(c) or (d) has been given to the respondent.
+- an order directing any party, including a person contemplated in (a)subsection (6)(a), to comply with a picketing agreement or rule; 45 - (b)an order varying the terms of a picketing agreement or rule; - in the case of a trade union, suspending the picket or strike; or (c)(d) in the case of an employer, suspending the engagement of - replacement labour even in circumstances in which this is not otherwise precluded by section 76 or suspending the lock-out.
+50 (13) The Labour Court may not grant an order in terms of subsection - (12) unless- - (a) 48 hours' notice of an application seeking relief referred to in subsection (12)(a) or (b) has been given to the respondent; or - 72 hours' notice of an application seeking relief referred to in 55 (b)subsection (12)(c) or (d) has been given to the respondent.